BertSlot/Gevel-Configurator/README.md

 ⬜ Start menu for loading projects
 ⬜ Adding more properties to objects for ease of use in calculations
 ⬜ image recognition for windows and edges
+⬜ Allow Grouping of objects so that they move as if they were one single object.
+Also make it posible to tag some of these objects as unscalable to keep proportions